danielyxie/bitburner/markdown/bitburner.singularity.getstats.md

 > Warning: This API is now obsolete.
 >
-> Returns an object with the Player’s stats.
+> use getPlayer
 >

+SF4.1 - Returns an object with the Player’s stats.

 <b>Signature:</b>